SammyAbbas1/SammyAbbas1/README.md

 - School Email: abbass50@mcmaster.ca
 - Personal Email: sammy_abbas@yahoo.com
 - 😄 Pronouns: He/Him
-- ⚡  I’m a big movie buff and enjoy relaxing with a good film.
+- ⚡  Fun Fact: I’m a big movie buff and enjoy relaxing with a good film.
 Here are some that I think everyone should see at least once:
 - Good Will Hunting
 - Shutter Island
 - Interstellar